mainwp/mainwp/readme.txt

 The [MainWP WordPress Manager](https://mainwp.com) Dashboard plugin allows you to control multiple WordPress websites **(even those on different hosting)** from your own WordPress website.

-🎉 Over **600k websites are being managed by 10k active dashboards**, which makes 60 sites on average.
+🎉 Over 600k WordPress sites are being managed by 20k active dashboards.

 And, MainWP is the only WordPress sites management plugin with **over 2000** ⭐⭐⭐⭐⭐ reviews on wp.org.
 Additionally, [here's](https://mainwp.com/love/) what our users have to say about MainWP.